-Replace the windows
+4. Replace your home's windows

 Windows are the eyes of a house – if you change them, you can alter your property’s whole personality, especially if it’s done in conjunction with an overall redesign scheme.

-- A modern house that might be lacking in character can be made to look like a period property by adding period-style small casement or sliding sash windows and by altering the door openings.
+- A modern house that might be lacking in character can be made to look like a period property by adding period-style small casement or sliding sash windows, and by altering the door openings.
 Expect to budget an average of £600-£800 per window supplied and fitted.

 - A 1950s or 1960s property with modest window openings could be given a contemporary makeover by adding large window openings with a horizontal emphasis and narrow frame profiles.

-The most inexpensive solution is to buy new windows direct from a manufacturer, DIY supplier or online and fit them yourself.
+- The most inexpensive solution is to buy new windows direct from a manufacturer, DIY supplier or online and fit them yourself.
 PVCu windows from websites such as Dunster House and DIY UPVC Trade Windows can be ordered to your bespoke specification online.
 Expect to budget £200-£350 per window.
 If you want the windows installed, you should always shop around and hold out for the best price.

 All replacement windows must comply with building regulations.
-This means either using a FENSA registered installer who can self-certify their work for building regulations purposes, or submitting an application to the local authority together with the correct fee and either fitting them yourself or using a general builder to fit them for you.
+This means either using a FENSA registered installer who can self-certify their work for building regulation purposes, or submitting an application to the local authority together with the correct fee and either fitting them yourself or using a general builder to fit them for you.

-Update your front door
+5. Update your front door

-- PVCu – from £600
+- PVCu front door – from £600

-- Timber core composite – from £1,200
+- Timber core composite front door – from £1,200

 - Veneered timber front door – from £250